aquiffoo/textract/README.md

-This is just a lightweight text extractor made with Flask, with plans of expansion of its features.
+This is just a lightweight text extractor made with JavaScript, with plans of expansion of its features.
 # Preview
 ![image](https://github.com/user-attachments/assets/3073477d-a792-4b31-9892-52ba784deaf7)